Saturday, July 28, 2012

 Born This Day:

-1922: Bob Thiele, who produced "Rave On" for Buddy Holly and later married Teresa Brewer, was born in Brooklyn, New York; died January 30, 1996.
+1922: Bob Thiele, who produced "Rave On" for Buddy Holly and later married Teresa Brewer, was born in Brooklyn, New York; died of kidney failure in Manhattan, New York January 30, 1996.

-1928: Harvey Fuqua of the Moonglows and later producer for Marvin Gaye, was born in Chicago, Illinois; died July 6, 2010 of a heart attack in Detroit, Michigan.
+1929: Harvey Fuqua of the Moonglows and later producer for Marvin Gaye, was born in Louisville, Kentucky; died July 6, 2010 of a heart attack in Detroit, Michigan.
+(Note: several websites report Fuqua was born in 1928, and several websites show his birthplace as Chicago Illinois, but Harvey was born in Louisville in 1929, according to the newspaper 'The Los Angeles Times'.)

 1949: Maureen McGovern ("The Morning After" in 1973) was born in Youngstown, Ohio.